Skip to main content

 In 2001 and 2003, respondents were only asked if they supervised the work of others.

-Dual Jobs
+Dual jobs

 In most of the survey years between 1970 and 1993, respondents indicated whether they worked dual jobs and, if so, the number of weeks they had been a dual job holder and the number of dual jobs.
 Dual job information was also gathered for the respondent's spouse in 1993.
-To access these variables, see the EMPLOYERS Area of Interest.

 Job Characteristics Index (JCI)